Section 1: NatCHUGGING Along

 Welcome to the Natchaug Trail.

 I have no issue with cold weather hiking, or retracing steps, and certainly have no issue hiking with Matt Woodward.
-(In fact, I rather like hiking with Matt very much.
-Matt has been chronicling northeast CT’s Joshua’s Trust properties, among others here.)
+In fact, I rather like hiking with Matt very much.
+And I love his Explore Connecticut website.
 But… yeah, this may have been my first multi-day hike from north to south.

 Weird, I know.